 While I was en route to Krannert Center, my degree in music led me to educational, management, and performance-based work for the Chicago Symphony Orchestra, Sinfonia da Camera, WFMT Fine Arts Radio, WILL-FM, and the Arts and Lecture Series of Fermi National Accelerator Laboratory.
 The people I’ve met along the way have inspired me with their ideas, passion, creativity, and dedication.
 Amidst the challenges of selecting and scheduling a diverse season of artistry with Director Mike Ross, I enjoy working through the details of contract execution, developing collaborative partnerships and initiatives that contextualize performance experiences and bring them to a wide-ranging public, and advocating for the power and positive impact of the arts in our lives.

-In addition to being the visiting assistant production stage manager, Cynthia also teaches classes in stage management.
-Previously, she taught in the BFA Stage Management Program at the University of Miami and served as the associate chair of the Department of Theatre Arts.
-Her Broadway stage management credits include August Wilson’s King Hedley II, Ma Rainey’s Black Bottom, and Regina Taylor’s Drowning Crow.
+In addition to being the production stage manager, Cynthia also serves as an assistant professor of stage management at the U of I. Previously, she taught in the BFA Stage Management Program at the University of Miami and served as the associate chair of the Department of Theatre Arts.
+Her Broadway stage management credits include August Wilson’s King Hedley II and Ma Rainey’s Black Bottom and Regina Taylor’s Drowning Crow.
 Regionally, she has worked at theatres such as the Goodman Theatre, McCarter Theatre, Trinity Repertory Company, Seattle Repertory Theatre, Yale Repertory Theatre, Connecticut Repertory, and Westport Playhouse.
 She has also worked at various opera companies including the Santa Fe Opera, Glimmerglass Opera, the Florida Grand Opera, and the Opera Festival of New Jersey.
 Cynthia holds an MFA from the Yale School of Drama and is a member of the Actors’ Equity Association.

 Emily Laugesen began her work with Krannert Center in 2009.
 As director for the Youth Series, she participates in artist selection, curriculum materials development, and ticket order processing and loves the energy that children and young adults bring to Krannert Center on performance days.
 Emily is also an active member of the Krannert Center engagement team, which extends the reach of our touring artists and resident productions beyond the stage through master classes, workshops, lectures, seminars, and smaller-scale performances both within the University of Illinois and throughout the community.
 Born and raised in Indiana, Emily feels at home in the Illinois prairie but has also enjoyed living in St. Louis and New York as she completed degrees in comparative literature, Italian, and musicology/music theory.